 The draft amendments include a second ordinance that has minor edits and corrections to terminology throughout Title 18 Land Use to provide consistency in the use of the terms open space and parks.
 The edits primarily consistent of distinguishing common open space, private open space, public open space or parks, and the use of open space as a general term.
+The changes in the second ordinance are highlighted in yellow.

-The first draft of the second ordinance was reviewed by a subcommittee of three Planning Commissioners.
-The subcommittees comments were largely incorporated into the attached ordinance.
+The second ordinance was reviewed by a subcommittee of three Planning Commissioners and the attached ordinance reflects the recommendations of the subcommittee.